-- Within 30 calendar days of the end of the sub-term, the student may submit a written appeal to the Online Chair but should do so through the Grade Appeal Form.
+- Within 30 calendar days of the end of the sub-term, the student may submit a written appeal to the online chair but should do so through the Grade Appeal Form.
 To access the form, you will need to log in using your Liberty username and password.
 The student must include the information required above.
-The Professor will also be notified of the appeal and will be able to provide pertinent documentation before the Online Chair rendering their decision.
-The Online Chair will have seven days to review the appeal, from the time of submission.
-When the review is complete, the student will be notified of the decision via their Liberty Webmail and the appeal portal.
+The professor will also be notified of the appeal and will be able to provide pertinent documentation before the online chair rendering their decision.
+The online chair will have 7 days to review the appeal from the time of submission.
+When the review is complete, the student will be notified of the decision via their Liberty webmail and the appeal portal.

-- If the student has additional support for their appeal, the student may re-appeal to the Online Associate Dean through the appeal portal after receiving the decision of the Online Chair.
-This written appeal must be submitted within five business days of the Online Chair’s decision.
-The Online Associate Dean will review the student’s appeal, as well as any information provided by the faculty member.
-The Online Associate Dean will have seven days to review the appeal, from the time of submission.
-When the review is complete, the student will be notified of the decision via their Liberty Webmail and the appeal portal.
+- If the student has additional support for their appeal, the student may re-appeal to the online associate dean through the appeal portal after receiving the decision of the online chair.
+This written appeal must be submitted within 5 business days of the online chair’s decision.
+The online associate dean will review the student’s appeal, as well as any information provided by the faculty member.
+The online associate dean will have 7 days to review the appeal from the time of submission.
+When the review is complete, the student will be notified of the decision via their Liberty webmail and the appeal portal.

-If the student has additional support for their appeal, the student may re-appeal to the Academic Dean, through the appeal portal after receiving the decision of the Online Associate Dean.
-This written appeal must be submitted within five business days of the Online Associate Dean’s decision.
-The Academic Dean will review the student’s appeal, as well as any information provided by the faculty member.
-The Academic Dean will have seven days to review the appeal, from the time of submission.
-When the review is complete, the student will be notified of the decision via their Liberty Webmail and the appeal portal.
-The Academic Dean’s decision is final.
+If the student has additional support for their appeal, the student may re-appeal to the academic dean, through the appeal portal after receiving the decision of the online associate dean.
+This written appeal must be submitted within 5 business days of the online associate dean’s decision.
+The academic dean will review the student’s appeal, as well as any information provided by the faculty member.
+The academic dean will have 7 days to review the appeal from the time of submission.
+When the review is complete, the student will be notified of the decision via their Liberty webmail and the appeal portal.
+The academic dean’s decision is final.

-Liberty University respects the rights and privacy of our students and strictly adheres to the Family Education Rights and Privacy Act.
+Liberty University respects the rights and privacy of our students and strictly adheres to the Family Education Rights and Privacy Act (FERPA).
 This means relatives and other individuals may not obtain information about a student unless the student issues formal written consent to the university.

 For more information about our withdrawal and financial aid policies, visit our Financial Aid policies webpage.